Snoplanks Model A Review

 Stablity at Speed

 Zoom Zoom.
-Whether its ice, moguls, or slush bumps, the Snoplanks Model A didn't seem to care what type of surface was below us.
+Whether it's ice, moguls, or slush bumps, the Model A didn't seem to care what type of surface was below us.
 Its medium-stiff camber profile showed no signs of chatter when straight-lining.
-Overall we found this to be a very confidence-inspiring ride for straight line or landing whether the terrain be smooth or bumpy.
+Overall we found this to be a very confidence-inspiring ride for straight line or landing whether the terrain is smooth or bumpy.

-This board means business.
-Its meant to be your everyday board and is very versatile, it can handle anything you throw at it.
-We could hit jumps in the park, slash berms, and pop methods of side hits around the mountain.
+This board means business; it's meant to be your everyday board and versatile, and it can handle variable conditions and chunder.
+We could hit jumps in the park, slash berms, and pop methods off side hits around the mountain.
 It still likes to play around.
 We found we were able to sit into our butters and the bamboo core really locked us.
-Being a stiffer flex, it did take a little more effort to get them to lock in.
+The stiffer flex requires a little more effort to lock in a press.
 The board has a freestyle meaning to the term playfulness.
-Our testers found it more difficult to maintain a playful style at lower speeds and slashing turns at medium speeds.
-That is because it is built to handle and excel at the gnarliest of terrain
+Our testers found it more difficult to maintain a playful style at lower speeds and slash turns at medium speeds.
+That is because it is built to handle and excel at the expert terrain.

 Popping and Jumping

 Stability and power are two strengths of this board.
-It has a subtle directional shape that allows for plenty of tail to pop and land off of.
-The bamboo core has the same amplifying effect with pop as it does with turning.
+It has a subtle directional shape that allows for plenty of tail to pop off and land on.
+The bamboo core has the same amplifying effect with popping as it does turning.
 With some leg strength and technique, you can pop this thing to the moon — although it can prove challenging to harvest this benefit without these components.

 As with any craft product, the Model A comes at a higher price tag than most solid boards, primarily because they're using very high-quality materials manufactured by hand in the US.
-There is definitely a great ethos to supporting brands such as Snoplanks, who are snowboarders making high-quality snowboards.
-The feeling and ride of the Model A is truly unique, and something you can only get from this brand; this is awesome and adds value to the product.
-Strictly speaking, talking about price to performance, some boards provide a higher score at a substantially lower price.
+There is definitely a great ethos to supporting brands such as Snoplanks; they are snowboarders making high-quality snowboards.
+The feeling and ride of the Model A is truly unique, and something you can only get from this brand.
+Conceptually, this is awesome and adds value to the product for certain individuals.
+Numerically speaking, the price to performance of other boards provide a higher score at a substantially lower price.